How to Create a Puppy Linux Live USB Drive

 dd.exe if=path\to\*pup*.iso of=\\.\PhysicalDriveX bs=4M

-if=path\to\*pup*.iso: This is the path to the ISO file on your computer.
-Edit the path and *filename* to fit your scenario.
+if=path\to\*pup*.iso: Path to the ISO file on your computer.
+Modify this to your actual ISO location.

 Making a Puppy Linux USB from Linux